Welcome to the UW Hillel Fam!

 Welcome to the Matzo Ball Soup Hotline!
 Soups ordered through this form will be delivered frozen, for your Badger to easily reheat.
 Deliveries are made Monday-Thursday to your student on campus that same day if you place your order before 3:00pm.
 Orders placed after 3:00pm will be delivered the following day.
 Your student will be contacted by a Hillel staff member to inform them what time they should expect the delivery.

 If you would prefer the soup be delivered hot and/or at a specific time, please order through one of our delivery partners using this link here

 PLEASE NOTE: We do NOT deliver the following days/times: Friday – Sunday, Jewish, Secular, or University holidays, Winter & Spring Break, or during the summer months.

 Jewish Community Commencement

-The ceremony will include remarks and recognition of the graduates by UW-Madison Faculty member.
-Additionally, a specially selected graduating senior will speak.
+The ceremony will include remarks and recognition of the graduates by a member of the UW Administration.
+Additionally, a specially selected graduating senior will share their reflections.

 Graduates are invited to arrive in their caps and gowns with their diploma covers (available at the Dean of Students Office).

 For those unable to attend in person, a live stream will be available.

 Please contact us with any questions - UW Hillel